XpertHR for Multistate Employer Resources

 - How tos for Annual Handbook Updates (by year and broken down by jurisdiction with links to specific policy statements)

-Want more tips on how to use and navigate our Employee Handbooks tool visit this Help and Support page.
+Want more tips on how to use and navigate our Employee Handbooks resource visit this Help and Support page.

 Workplace Posters and Notices

 Wondering which notice-postings are required or recommended?
-Review our poster charts in the Quick Reference tool where we feature links to the latest poster requirements so you're always up to date.
+Review our poster charts in the Quick Reference resource where we feature links to the latest poster requirements so you're always up to date.

 EEO laws confer protections against discrimination, harassment and retaliation to employees at the federal, state and local levels.